toficzak/notes/java/concurrency.md

  - Shared thread-safe - thread-safe object performs sync internally, many threads can access freely through public interface
  - Guarded - guarded object can be accessed onyl with a specific lock held.

+---

+Encapsulation - allows to determine if class is thread-safe without examining whole program

+Design process:
+ - identify variables that form the object's state
+ - identify the invariants that constrain the state variable
+ - establish policy for managing concurrent access to the object's state

+state of object - all its fields and fields of referenced object fields

+`synchronization policy` - how object's state can be accessed without violating its invariants or postconditions.
+Specifies what combination of immuability, thread confinement and locking is used for thread safety and which variables are guarded by lock  # who does that ?:

+monitor pattern - used to enforce single-threaded access to data.
+Only one thread at a time is allowed to execute code within the monitor object.
+Use the Monitor pattern when:
+ - we have a shared resource and there is critical section
+ - you want to create thread-safe objects
+ - you want to achieve mutual exclusion in high level programming language

+`state space` - a range of possible states object/variable can have.
+The smaller the state, the smaller complexity.

+Classes have invariants, those divide states on valid and invalid.

+operations can have postconditions that identify certain `state transitions` as valid/invalid.

+Multivariable invariants create atomicity requirements: related variables must be fetched or updated in a single atomic operation.
+State must be always valid.

+`state-dependent operation` - there is state precondition to execute operation.
+Connected with waiting for conditions to become true.
+Standard built-in mechanism for this is `wait` and `notify`, but they are bound to intristic locking and are difficult.
+Easier to use `BlockingQueue`, `Semaphore` or other `synchronizers`.